Akita

 Here's the truth about Akita grooming - you'll definitely want to invest in a good vacuum cleaner!
 These beautiful dogs have a thick double coat that sheds year-round, with particularly heavy shedding seasons in spring and autumn when they "blow" their undercoat.

-Daily brushing is your best friend when living with an Akita.
+Daily brushing is your best friend.
 It helps manage the constant shedding and prevents matting of their dense undercoat.
-During those intense shedding periods, you might find yourself brushing twice a day and still finding tumbleweeds of fur around your Brisbane or Melbourne home.
+During those intense shedding periods, you might find yourself brushing twice a day and still finding tumbleweeds of fur around your home.

-Bathing should be done sparingly - about once a month or when they're genuinely dirty.
-Over-bathing strips the natural oils that protect their skin and coat.
-Use dog-specific shampoos, never human products, which can cause skin irritation.
+Bathing should be done sparingly, only when they're genuinely dirty.
+Over-bathing strips the natural oils that protect their skin.
+Always use a dog-specific shampoo.

-Don't forget the other grooming essentials: clean their ears regularly with a vet-recommended solution, trim their nails as needed (usually every few weeks), and brush their teeth regularly to prevent dental issues.
-Start all these routines when they're puppies so they accept grooming as part of life.
+Don't forget the other essentials: clean their ears regularly, trim their nails every few weeks, and brush their teeth to prevent dental issues.
+It’s much easier if you start these routines when they're puppies, so they learn to accept handling as a normal part of life.

 Training an Akita is like working with a brilliant but independent-minded colleague - they're smart enough to learn anything, but they'll decide whether it's worth their time!
 These dogs were bred to work independently, which means they're natural problem-solvers but also natural decision-makers who don't automatically defer to human authority.